Glutamyl endopeptidase GluV8: Activation

 Glutamyl endopeptidase is expressed as a zymogen that, in order to become fully active, has been modified both through autocatalysis and through cleavage by the metalloprotease aureolysin.

 Function

 Glutamyl endopeptidase proteolytically activates the zymogen of the cysteine protease staphopain B (staphopain A is activated through and independent process).

 The bacterial protease has a narrow specificity, with a strict preference for catalyzing hydrolysis of proteins after negatively charged amino acids, especially glutamic acid, and to some extent aspartic acid.
+Aspartic acid is cleaved mainly when followed by a small amino acid, such as glycine.

 Glutamyl endopeptidase has been shown to cleave certain target proteins among human inflammatory regulators and immune components.
 It can process kininogen into kinin, and cleave immunoglobulins.
 The protease also cleaves and inactivates α1-antitrypsin, but is successfully inhibited by α2-macroglubulin.
 Glutamyl endopeptidase can inhibit the activation of targets within the complement system.
 It is indicated to cause inhibition to all three pathways of complement activation.

 Glutamyl endopeptidase can furthermore cleave a wide array bacterial surface proteins, including fibronectin-binding proteins and protein A, potentially acting as a self-regulatory mechanism.